-If your child's school has had a possible exposure to coronavirus (COVID-19), the school will follow a standard process to reduce the risk of any community transmission.
+If your child's school has had a possible exposure to COVID-19, the school will follow a standard process to reduce the risk of any community transmission.

-The Department of Health and Human Services (DHHS) works with the school, the school community, the Department of Education and Training (the Department) and other government agencies.
+The Department of Health (DH) works with the school, the school community, the Department of Education and Training (the Department) and other government agencies.

 The process is the same for all government schools in Victoria.